SerenityOS/serenity/Documentation/BareMetalInstallation.md

 Setting a boot argument of `fbdev=off` will force the kernel to not initialize any framebuffer devices, hence allowing the system to boot into console-only mode as `SystemServer` will detect this condition and will not initialize `WindowServer`.

+If you do not see any output, it's possible that the Kernel panics before any video is initialized.
+In that case, you might try debugging the init sequence with the PC speaker to see where it gets stuck.